csparkresearch/KuttyPy-GUI/docs/index.md

 ---
 ## What can I use it for?

-+ It's an atmega32 development board with a bootloader supporting the 'arduino' protocol
++ It's an atmega development board with a bootloader supporting the 'arduino' protocol
 + The bootloader also allows real-time manipulation of registers through commmands sent via the serial port.
 + This is done by the associated Python library and companion GUI
     + You can monitor every input